-User research: summary
+User research: Summary

 I conducted interviews and created empathy maps to understand the users I’m designing for and their needs.
-A primary user group identified through research was college students and adults who don’t have many choices of coffee in their area.
+A primary user group identified through research as college students and adults who don’t have many choices of coffee in their area.

 This user group confirmed initial assumptions about Cafecito customers, but research also revealed that coffee availability was not the only factor limiting users from consuming the coffee they want.
-Other user problems are the wait time for their coffee to be ready.
+Another user problems are the wait time for their coffee to be ready.

-User research: pain points
+User research: Pain Points